-- Council to approve a list of pre-approved Strategic Land Purchases either by purpose or use or criteria but not by specific location.
-(TBD appropriate list) - During the budget process, create and maintain an annual Strategic Land Program.
-(TBD appropriate amount) - Fund the annual program from the newly created land reserve with an annual contribution to the reserve being included in the operating budget.
-(TBD - debt component if any for intergenerational equity) - Through the annual program, allow Planning and Development Services and Land Management Services the flexibility to make purchases as required or as the land becomes available as long as they meet the pre-approved list from Council. - If the land purchased is then deemed levy or utility funded, an amendment would be required - Each new year close the prior year annual program and start with the new program.
-(TBD the challenge of the process and timing required to close land projects was discussed so an alternative is to approve a new program every 4 years or when the funds run out) - Working together, Planning and Development Services and Land Management Services to provide Council an annual report on the actual land purchases completed by this program. - If there is an emergent need that does not align with the approved list or is a larger dollar value, it should be addressed as an exception with a specific Council report. - Annually review the land inventory to ensure needs or strategies have not changed and address any land that is no longer required for strategic purposes. - Council to annually approve the list of pre-approved Strategic Land Purchases.
+- Council to approve a list of pre-approved Strategic Land Purchases either by purpose or use or criteria but not by specific location. - During the budget process, create and maintain an annual Strategic Land Program. - Fund the annual program from the newly created land reserve with an annual contribution to the reserve being included in the operating budget. - Through the annual program, allow Planning and Development Services and Land Management Services the flexibility to make purchases as required or as the land becomes available as long as they meet the pre-approved list from Council. - If the land purchased is then deemed levy or utility funded, an amendment would be required - Each new year close the prior year annual program and start with the new program. - Working together, Planning and Development Services and Land Management Services to provide Council an annual report on the actual land purchases completed by this program. - If there is an emergent need that does not align with the approved list or is a larger dollar value, it should be addressed as an exception with a specific Council report. - Annually review the land inventory to ensure needs or strategies have not changed and address any land that is no longer required for strategic purposes. - Council to annually approve the list of pre-approved Strategic Land Purchases.